department-of-veterans-affairs/Redacted-Public-Release-JLV-CV-JLV-2.8.2-Build-2.8.2.0-Feb-2020/README.md

 # Redacted-Public-Release-JLV-CV-JLV-2.8.2-Build-2.8.2.0-Feb-2020
 Repository containing the CIF Submission for Joint Legacy Viewer/Community Viewer - JLV 2.8.2, build 2.8.2.0 received Feb 2020

+The Joint Legacy Viewer/Community Viewer (JLV/CV) project consists of two separate work streams for JLV and CV which are both read-only, web-based applications that support clinical decisions while providing care to Veterans.
+JLV supports health data sharing between VA, DoD, and Community Partners.
+This project will continue to enhance the JLV application and expand the user base.
+CV provides health data to Community Providers as Veterans are referred for treatment.
+This project will continue development and deployment of the CV application.